Krishna-ui-web/flight-tracking-dashboard/README.md

 ## Overview

-The Flight Tracking & Operations Dashboard is a responsive Angular application built for aviation operations monitoring.
+The **Flight Tracking & Operations Dashboard** is a responsive Angular application built for aviation operations monitoring.
 It provides an interactive Leaflet map to visualize flights, operational KPIs, flight search and filtering, and detailed flight information.

-This project was developed as part of the Flight Tracking Dashboard Assessment.
+This project was developed as part of the **Flight Tracking Dashboard Assessment**.

 ---

 ## Features

-### Interactive Flight Map
+### ✈️ Interactive Flight Map

 - Displays 20 flight markers using Leaflet
 - Marker clustering for better visualization
-- Flight popup showing:
+- Flight popup displaying:
   - Flight Number
   - Callsign
   - Origin
   - Destination
   - Status

-### Flight Route Visualization
+### 📍 Flight Route Visualization

 - Select any flight from the map or table
 - Draws a polyline between origin and destination
 - Automatically centers the map on the selected route

-### Flight Details Panel
+### 📋 Flight Details Panel

 Displays:

 - Flight Number
 - Callsign
 - Aircraft Type